 - Are the fries fried in the same oil as other breaded options?
 (This is cross-contamination.
 Most waiters will tell you this is gluten-free and that it’s heated so high it doesn’t matter.
 It matters.
 Don’t get the fries if this is their process.
 If the fries are fried separately, ask what oil its fried in (for other allergy purposes)

 - Are the Tortillas (soft or hard) 100% corn or rice?
-Is there any flour or gluten mixed into this tortillas?
+Is there any flour or gluten mixed with this tortillas?

 - Is the soy sauce, Tamari, Teriyaki sauce, BBQ sauce, Asian sauce, Steak sauce gluten-free?

 - Is the truffle butter gluten-free?
-Is there any added flour in the flavored butters?
+Is there any added flour in the flavored butter?

 - Are the noodles made from gluten?
 What are the noodles made from?
 Even if the menu states buckwheat noodles, some buckwheat noodles like Soba, often contain wheat in the mix.
 Always ask.

 - Are the wontons and dumplings made with wheat or gluten?
-What are they made with?
+What are they made of?

 - Is the pan dusted with flour?